Kuruchy/kuruchy.github.io/_pages/about.md

 permalink: /about/
 ---

+Hi!
+Welcome to my Blog!

-I am a Senior Software Engineer, with a focus on Android and Game Dev.
+My name is Bruno, I am a Senior Software Engineer, who is passionate about Android and Game Development.

+In this Blog you will find news and tips about Kotlin, C#, Android, Unity, all mixed with some personal thoughts, and some posts about Climbing and Bouldering!

+Enjoy!